Migrating from Webpacker to esbuild

 running

-This is where we hit our second problem: our
+yarn run build:cssThis is where we hit our second problem: our

-prefix was to simplify sass imports without having to write long relative paths.So how did resolve this?
+Sassfiles were using~prefixed imports e.g.@forward ~@bugcrowd/bc-flair/.
+Insass-loader < 11.0.0, this was the way to tell the plugin to resolve sass files in thenode_modulesfolder.
+This is still supported but is deprecated.
+The original usecase for the~prefix was to simplify sass imports without having to write long relative paths.So how did resolve this?
 We wrote a script using the Sass JavaScript API that would process all the Sass files and call out to a custom importer to process the

-imports.For the importer, we reverse engineered an esbuild Sass plugin that supported
+~imports.For the importer, we reverse engineered an esbuild Sass plugin that supported

-prefixed imports./** * The Sass syntax for a given file * * https://sass-lang.com/documentation/syntax */ function fileSyntax(filename) { if (filename.endsWith('.scss')) { return 'scss' } else if (filename.endsWith('.css')) { return 'css' } else { return 'indented' } } /** * Custom SASS importer to process @import statements with "~" prefix * */ const importer = { load(canonicalUrl) { const pathname = fileURLToPath(canonicalUrl) const contents = fs.readFileSync(pathname, 'utf8') return { contents: contents.replace(/(url\(['"]?)(~)/g, `$1`), syntax: fileSyntax(pathname), } }, canonicalize(url) { const baseDir = dirname('.') if (resolved.hasOwnProperty(url)) { return pathToFileURL(resolved[url]) } let filename = null if (url.startsWith('~@')) { // @forward '~@bugcrowd/bc-flair/dist/main'; filename = decodeURI(url.slice(1)) try { requireOptions.paths[0] = baseDir filename = require.resolve(filename, requireOptions) } catch (ignored) { filename = resolveRelativeImport('./node_modules', filename) } } else if (url.startsWith('~')) { // @use '~css/modules/organization-roster' const { 0: alias } = url.split(sep) filename = resolveRelativeImport(aliases[alias], url.replace(alias, '.')) } else if (url.startsWith('file://')) { filename = resolveImport(fileURLToPath(url)) } return filename == null ? filename : pathToFileURL(filename) }, }
+~prefixed imports./** * The Sass syntax for a given file * * https://sass-lang.com/documentation/syntax */ function fileSyntax(filename) { if (filename.endsWith('.scss')) { return 'scss' } else if (filename.endsWith('.css')) { return 'css' } else { return 'indented' } } /** * Custom SASS importer to process @import statements with "~" prefix * */ const importer = { load(canonicalUrl) { const pathname = fileURLToPath(canonicalUrl) const contents = fs.readFileSync(pathname, 'utf8') return { contents: contents.replace(/(url\(['"]?)(~)/g, `$1`), syntax: fileSyntax(pathname), } }, canonicalize(url) { const baseDir = dirname('.') if (resolved.hasOwnProperty(url)) { return pathToFileURL(resolved[url]) } let filename = null if (url.startsWith('~@')) { // @forward '~@bugcrowd/bc-flair/dist/main'; filename = decodeURI(url.slice(1)) try { requireOptions.paths[0] = baseDir filename = require.resolve(filename, requireOptions) } catch (ignored) { filename = resolveRelativeImport('./node_modules', filename) } } else if (url.startsWith('~')) { // @use '~css/modules/organization-roster' const { 0: alias } = url.split(sep) filename = resolveRelativeImport(aliases[alias], url.replace(alias, '.')) } else if (url.startsWith('file://')) { filename = resolveImport(fileURLToPath(url)) } return filename == null ? filename : pathToFileURL(filename) }, }And usage of importer

-const result = sass.compile(source, { loadPaths, importers: [importer], style: minify ? 'compressed' : 'expanded', })
+const result = sass.compile(source, { loadPaths, importers: [importer], style: minify ? 'compressed' : 'expanded', }) - Install

 -